Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/I2210 - Database 1/4 # Schema Normalization Process/2 @ Normal Forms.md

 ## `2NF`
 A relation is in second normal form if and only if:
 - It is in first normal schema
-- None of not key attributes depends on a part of the key (elementary functional dependency) *Example:*
+- None of not key attributes depends on a part of a key (elementary functional dependency) *Example:*
 	R=(A,B,C,D)
 	Key = {A,B} -> R